 Your adventure continues with a narrated drive along a winding, coastal road to visit the Fortress of the Bear rescue facility at Silver Bay.
-Here, you can view and photograph brown bears up-close from a raised platform, and learn about an Alaskan family's dream: offering a life-saving alternative for bears caught in conflict with their human neighbours.
+Here, you can view and photograph brown and black bears up-close from a raised platform, and learn about an Alaskan family's dream: offering a life-saving alternative for bears caught in conflict with their human neighbours.

 The cruise portion of this tour guarantees you will observe sea otters, a whale or a bear.
 If not, you'll receive a $100 cash refund as you disembark the Sea Otter & Wildlife Quest vessel.
 You will have free time to explore beautiful Sitka on your own after the tour.